Danielle Harley

 NousGroup Background Pattern

-Danielle has more than 10 years of experience working in community and residential programs across homelessness, alcohol and other drugs, justice, and health services.
+Danielle has more than 10 years of experience working in and managing community and residential programs across homelessness, alcohol and other drugs, justice, and health services.

 She brings expertise in service delivery design, implementation and sensitive stakeholder engagement.
 She has experience working directly with people experiencing vulnerabilities.
 Danielle combines leadership skills, frontline experience, critical thinking and creative problem-solving.
 She is skilled in engaging with stakeholders across services, governments and sector groups, as well as consumers.
 Danielle is passionate about inclusivity and intersectionality.